famulenz-pkrumpl/SSE_Spotify/README.md

 ## Execution

-The experiment including the warm up can be started by executing the `main.py` file.
+The experiment including the warm-up can be started by executing the `main.py` file with elevated permissions.

 ```bash
 py main.py